 The materials were developed based on the course grid design.
-Each unit consists of several tasks covering speaking, pronunciation and grammar skills.
+Each unit consists of several tasks which cover the four language skills.
 The organization of each unit consists of three parts, namely the introduction part, the main teaching and learning part, and the reinforcement part.
 The introduction part consists of a unit title and an overview paragraph.
 The unit title is related to the basic competence for every unit.
 Beneath the unit title, there is an overview paragraph that explains the learning objectives.

-The main teaching and learning part consists of sections, namely "Let's Get Ready", "Get It Right", and "Let's Act".
+The main teaching and learning part consists of two sections, namely "Let's Get Ready," and "Let's Act".
 The "Let's Get Ready" section is a part that provides the warming up task(s).
 The task (s) in this section is used to elicit the learners' background knowledge about the topic.
+This section is followed by "Let's Act" section that covers the two cycles, the spoken and written cycle.
+The spoken cycle is provided by the tasks in the "Listen and Speak" sub-section which covers the listening and speaking practices, while the written cycle is provided by the tasks in the "Read and Write" sub-section which covers the reading and writing practices.

-This section is followed by "Get It Right" section that discussed the expressions and grammar points needed by the students to do tasks and learning activities in the unit.
-Then, it is followed by "Let's Act" section that provides.
-The main teaching and learning part is followed by the reinforcement part which consists of three sections, namely "Let's Do More," "Let's Make a Reflection," and "Let's Make a Summary."
+The main teaching and learning part is followed by the reinforcement part which consists of three sections, namely "Let's Do More," "Let's Make a Reflection," and "Let's

+Make a Summary."
 The "Let's Do More" section is designed to enrich and enforce the language function and language focus that the students have learnt.
 Then, "Let's Make a Reflection" section is designed to evaluate the students' understanding of the materials.
 The last section is "Let's Make a Summary" which is designed to provide the summary of the materials in the unit.